Madhab Chandra Routray: Battle at Kanjiagarh

 After receiving threatening messages from Bengough, Madhab chose to fight the British instead of agreeing to their terms.
 He travelled with one of his aides to meet the by-then powerless Gajapati king for advice.
 Despite the warning by the Gajapati from his earlier experience, the dalabehera stood firm with his decision and returned to Tapanga.
 With the war cry of "Mara Firangiku" meaning "Kill the British", local fighters and their leaders like Dalei, Dalabehera and Paika Karanas assembled under Routray to fight the enemy.
 He was also supported by the salt manufacturers in the region.
 The forces of Tapang consisting of cavalry and war elephants mounted with guns were put under the command of Dhanurjaya Dalei by Routray.
 The forces were under the supervision of Anda Kotha Karana and the Jhinkijari Karana was in charge of deployment of the armed forces.

 On 26 June 1827, a British force consisting of two hundred cavalry and seven hundred gunners attacked the Paikas and lost 115 men on the same day while being able to kill only 7 of the Paikas.
 The following day 80 casualties from both sides ensued.
 Dhanurjaya Dalei was killed on the third day of the battle and Routray took direct command of the Tapanga forces on the fourth, resulting in 85 further British casualties.

-A traitor by the name Mousam Karan, or also known as Madhusudhan Pattnaik, revealed the secret to British that Routray does not wield weapons on Tuesday as he devotes the day to his tutelary goddess, Hateswari.
+A traitor by the name Madhusudhan, revealed the secret to British that Routray does not wield weapons on Tuesday as he devotes the day to his tutelary goddess, Hateswari.
 He also informed that the armory of the Tapanga forces was located on the Hatia hill with the temple and adjoining forests.
 The British led a major attack on Tuesday expecting Routray not to be in command.
 Despite the local folklore and myths of the goddess Hateswari herself appearing as Madhab Chandra himself, somehow Madhab appeared on the battlefield and the British casualties numbered 100 dead.
 After capturing the armory close to Hatia hill, the British resorted to psychological warfare.
 Understanding the psyche of the Paikas and their faith in the goddess Hateswari, the British fired upon the temple premises with cow blood mixed ammunition which is considered as impure and taboo according to Hindu faith.
 Due to the capture of the armory and the sense of impurity forced on the Paika belligerents, Routray lost the battle and fled from the spot into the forests.